 Wealth advising isn’t difficult, it’s just a big list of things you need to consider.
 This is challenging when you don’t have the list.
 It’s like navigating in the dark, you can walk around just fine but you don’t really know what you’re doing and you hope you aren’t screwing up.

 Here’s an easy to understand example from estate planning.
-The federal estate tax kicks in when the estate being transferred is greater than $5.45 million.
+The federal estate tax kicks in when the estate being transferred is greater than $12.06 million for individuals ($24.12 million for couples) for 2022.
 You can avoid this tax by using irrevocable trusts, but you wouldn’t know that unless you studied estate planning or worked with a professional.
 That’s a simple case, things get far more complicated as you move up the wealth ladder.

 How do you do this yourself?
 You work with professionals.